oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion2To3/Index.rst

 #.
 Update the realty extension.

 #.
+Please note that the districts now are visible via IRRE within the cities
+   in the BE.

+#.
 The images and documents have been converted to FAL.
    Please run the update function for the realty extension in the extension manager to convert your data.
+This will also assign the districts to the cities.

 #.
 The previous/next buttons have been removed to allow for better caching
    and to enable more speaking URLs.
 Please remove the